-Exercise 02 Gradient decent methods¶
+Exercise 02 Gradient descent methods¶

 We re-use the quadratic function from last exercise $f: \mathcal{R}^2 \rightarrow \mathcal{R}$ defined as

-$$ f(\mathbf{x}) = (\mathbf{x} - \tilde{\mathbf{x}}) \cdot \mathbf{Q} \cdot (\mathbf{x} - \tilde{\mathbf{x}}) $$ with $$ \mathbf{Q} = \begin{pmatrix} 2 & 1 \\ 1 & 1 \end{pmatrix} \quad \text{and} \quad \tilde{\mathbf{x}} = \begin{pmatrix} -1\\ 1 \end{pmatrix} $$ to test the implemented gradient decent methods.
+$$ f(\mathbf{x}) = (\mathbf{x} - \tilde{\mathbf{x}}) \cdot \mathbf{Q} \cdot (\mathbf{x} - \tilde{\mathbf{x}}) $$ with $$ \mathbf{Q} = \begin{pmatrix} 2 & 1 \\ 1 & 1 \end{pmatrix} \quad \text{and} \quad \tilde{\mathbf{x}} = \begin{pmatrix} -1\\ 1 \end{pmatrix} $$ to test the implemented gradient descent methods.
 The solution to the problem $$ \min_{\mathbf{x}} f(\mathbf{x}) $$ is $\mathbf{x}^*=\tilde{\mathbf{x}}$.

 import numpy as np